20 Vegetables Ranked By Protein

 Protein, per 1 cup (raw): 0.86 grams

 Now we know why Popeye had such large muscles!
 Baby spinach might be small, but it packs a powerful protein punch.
-We’d recommend eating it sauteed for the most hunger-quelling benefits: while one cup of cooked spinach is over five grams of fiber, the same cup of raw spinach doesn’t even make it to one.
+We'd recommend eating it sauteed for the most hunger-quelling benefits: while one cup of cooked spinach has over five grams of fiber, the same cup of raw spinach doesn't even make it to one.
+Here's What Happens to Your Body When You Eat Spinach, Science Says.

 Protein, per 1 cup (cooked): 5.08 grams

-You’ll start squashing your workout routine when you add hubbard squash to your diet.
+You'll start squashing your workout routine when you add Hubbard squash to your diet.
 With five grams of protein per cup, this roasted squash makes a great, filling addition to your favorite veggie-filled soup recipe or tossed with pine nuts, arugula, and bow tie pasta.
+Seek out a perfect squash at The Best Farmers Market in Your State.

 Protein, per 1 cup: 5.15 grams

-You won’t reserve this southern staple to solely be served with barbecue anymore.
+You won't reserve this southern staple to solely be served with barbecue anymore.
 Collard greens are also a great source of folate (serving up 75 percent of your recommended daily intake).
-The B vitamin helps with the production of serotonin, a neurotransmitter that keeps us happy, as well as aids with focus, energy, and alertness—all things that make folate-rich foods one of the 20 Foods That Increase Sexual Stamina.
+The B vitamin helps with the production of serotonin, a neurotransmitter that keeps us happy, as well as aids with focus, energy, and alertness—not to mention, increases sexual stamina.

 Protein, per large potato with skin (baked): 7.86 grams